JesseMcGilAllen/javaIndividualProject/Journal.md

 Well, today was highly frustating and educational.
 My hibernate started blowing up and I reacted to rashly, which only made it worse.
 On top of that I didn't commit before I started debugging.
 After toying around with an overly complicated solution that made the problem worse, I checked out to my last commit before I noticed the blow up.
 I redid the code that caused the blowup and was able to pinpoint that it was the findById method in my DAO.
 I rewrote that and my problem was solved and my tests pass again.

 I completed the Update and Delete Algorithm actions.
 They were not without their pains though.
 I had Hibernate issues with each.
 I had to replace the session.open with a check to see if an existing session is open first.
 Otherwise, Hibernate throws a fit.

+## Week 15

+05/04/16

+Completed:
+    Gave Presentation
+    Implemented Web service on show Algorithm page

+I gave the presentation and only had a few hiccups.
+I was able to fix the delete language bug.
+I looking forward to see what feedback Paula provides in the code review.

+I set myself up for quite a bit to do in the next week.
+I plan on starting with finishing the topic implementation as that should only take a couple of hours at most.
+Hopefully, I will be able to find some time over the next couple of days to do that while I focus on iOS.